 The Global STEM Corps (GSC) is FIRST Global’s 21st century answer to a world in need of an inspired generation of young adults who are ready to tackle global challenges.
-Qualified GSC volunteers mentor FIRST Global national teams either via the GSC Hotline, or on a more personal ongoing basis by “adopting a nation” while that country’s team builds its robot.
+Qualified GSC volunteers are part of an Advisor Team that mentors a FIRST Global national team as they build the robot.
 By working with students around the world as they engineer their robots, GSC volunteers help FIRST Global competitors attain all they are capable of and inspire them to pursue fulfilling, exciting, and rewarding lives through STEM.
-These community-based volunteers range from high school and college students with robotics experience, to entire university robotics and engineering departments.
+These community-based volunteers range from high school robotics teams and college students with robotics experience, to entire university robotics and engineering departments.
 The Global STEM Corps brings the universal elements of science, cooperation, and competition to the world stage.

-GSC’s mission is to work with FIRST Global to equip, train, mentor, and inspire hundreds of students from over 100 different countries participating in the inaugural FIRST Global Challenge – which will be held 17 and 18 July at Constitution Hall in Washington, DC.
-The FIRST Global game is a yearly robotics event focused on promoting STEM education and addressing one of the 14 National Academy of Engineering Grand Challenges.
+GSC’s mission is to work with FIRST Global to equip, train, mentor, and inspire hundreds of students participating in the FIRST Global Challenge each year.
+The FIRST Global Challenge is a yearly robotics event focused on promoting STEM education and addressing one of the 14 National Academy of Engineering Grand Challenges.
 The robotics game is being implemented in collaboration with the US National Academy of Engineering, Chinese Academy of Engineering, and Royal Academy of Engineering.

-GSC will pair its volunteer mentors with students in different regions around the world where young adults rarely have access to the levels of funding that are necessary to pursue serious STEM education.
-GSC volunteers will use their knowledge and excitement for STEM to not just increase opportunities for FIRST Global participants, but to inspire them to become the next generation of Albert Einsteins, Mae Jemisons, or Stephen Hawkings.
+Volunteer Advisor Teams are paired with students in different regions around the world where young adults rarely have access to the levels of funding that are necessary to pursue serious STEM education.
+GSC Advisor Teams will use their knowledge and excitement for STEM to not just increase opportunities for FIRST Global participants, but to inspire them to become the next generation of Albert Einsteins, Mae Jemisons, or Stephen Hawkings.

 Why Global STEM Corps?